ascendedguard/starboard-sc2/README.md

 Main development is done with Visual Studio 2010 (Express should be supported due to no cross-language necessity).
 Documentation style is done compliant to StyleCop and overall style uses the Model-View-ViewModel (MVVM) constructs.

 As-is, the application runs as a single executable, no installation required, and has a requirement of .NET 4.0 Client Profile, available as a free download from Microsoft.

+** Changes **

+v0.2:
+Scoreboard colors now animate between states
+Added build number to options screen.
+Added the ability to add announcement text over the scoreboard Added the ability to resize the scoreboard using a slider.
+Added the ability to hide the subbar to center the score.

+v0.1:
+Initial Release